5555 SW 196th Ave.

-The reason for no COLA is simple, and Congress sets the COLA based on the performance of the Consumer Price Index (CPI).
+The reason for no COLA is simple, and Congress sets the COLA based on the Consumer Price Index (CPI) performance.

 The CPI failed to grow enough to trigger the COLA for those of us on social security.
 In the past 40 years, this has only happened three times.

-According to a recent report from the Center for Retirement Research at Boston College, it points out the difference in insurance and actual costs is a significant difference and may be a financial burden for many retirees.
+According to a recent report from the Center for Retirement Research at Boston College, the difference in insurance and actual costs is a significant difference and may be a financial burden for many retirees.

 Here is a link to the report from the Center for Retirement Research: http://crr.bc.edu/briefs/no-social-security-cola-causes-medicare-flap/